comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ### What about manual updates?

-No matter your original installation method, whenever you want to update KOReader, it should be sufficient to extract the `koreader` folder on top of the existing one, overwriting the previously installed content.
+No matter your original installation method, whenever you want to update KOReader, it should be sufficient to update your existing `koreader` folder with the content of that same folder from the new release.

 We highly recommend that you stick with the in-app update mechanism, though ;).